Writing Across Disciplines

 Individual topics include Horror Films, Storytelling & Cinema, Science Fiction Films, Films of Alfred Hitchcock, American Cinema & Culture, History of Cinema, and many others.
 This course has no prerequisites and welcomes first year students.
 Other than the number of credits from one department a student can apply toward graduating, there is no limit to the number of times Topics in Film can be taken.
 A student who has previously taken ENGL 368C may receive credit for ENGL 368 only if the themes/topics are different.
 Offered as ENGL 368, ENGL 468, WLIT 368, and WLIT 468.

-Topics in Film – Shakespeare and Film
+Topics in Film – Major Filmmakers at Work

 ENGL 368 / 368C